 City of Hope has changed a lot in the century since.
 With tuberculosis vanquished, the institution turned to fighting other life-threatening diseases: cancer, diabetes and HIV/AIDS, among others.
 Loyal chapters, though, continue to give.

 Volunteers raise millions of dollars yearly through events like galas and fashion shows, as well as their own gifts.
 Members become both friends and fundraisers.

-So it was with Greenman, a member of the Esperanza Chapter for more than 15 years.
+So it was with Millie, a member of the Esperanza Chapter for more than 15 years.
 Her cohorts honored her as their “Woman of the Year” in 2005.

 “She worked very hard for City of Hope,” said Delsey Zuzak, a neighbor at the Leisure World retirement community in Laguna Woods, Calif.
 “She thought it was the best charity when it comes to helping people out.”

 Each year, she would renew her fervor for City of Hope with a visit to tour the campus.
 In between, she enjoyed her retirement years while living frugally to save as much as she could for City of Hope’s fight against disease.